-Fast expanding urban centers in India engulf rural hinterlands, replacing wetlands and green spaces with built-up areas, in turn leading to increasing water scarcity & compromised water quality in the new peri-urban areas.
+The fast expanding urban centers in India engulf rural hinterlands, replacing wetlands and green spaces with built-up areas, in turn leading to increasing water scarcity and compromised water quality in the new peri-urban areas.
 This contradicts the historical scenario when NBS rooted in rainwater harvesting used to constitute the most reliable local solution for water supply, often linking the urban and rural spaces in a continuum.
-Unfortunately, the value of NBS in general & rainwater harvesting in particular, has become lost in the process of urban development.
-Under certain current policies/programs, such as AMRUT, water supply & development of green areas appear to be separately considered without requisite concern for water sustainability.
+Unfortunately, the value of NBS in general and rainwater harvesting in particular, has become lost in the process of urban development.
+Under certain current policies/programs, such as AMRUT, water supply and development of green areas appear to be separately considered without requisite concern for water sustainability.
 However, some other government interventions, such as the Jal-Jeevan-Hariyali (Water-Life-Greenery) Mission in Bihar, are rooted in the intricate interconnections between water and nature conservation, and hence NBS for water.
 Against this background, two case studies are undertaken in India.

 Encroached Govardhan Sagar Lake in peri-urban Udaipur, Rajasthan

 Read a Photo Story on the Lake System of Udaipur as an integrated nature-based solution for water sustainability

 Pond constructed to conserve rainwater in a peri-urban locality in Bihar

 Read more in the Udaipur Case Study Brief

 Read more in the Bihar Case Study Brief